tarcea/reminders/README.md

 If you click edit on the list, you can add/edit/delete tasks, inside that particular list.
 The status of a task can be toggled by clicking on it.
 When a task is marked as done, it moves to the end of the list.
 The list editing can be done in parallel by different users by sharing the list url.
-You can see every time how many tasks do you have in a certain list, in the right-bottom corner of the screen, in a total/done type of report.
+You can see every time how many tasks do you have in a certain list, in the bottom-right corner of the screen, in a total/done type of report.

 # Tech Stack